arschles/www/content/blog/2020-06-22-async-await.md

 `async`/`await` is all about writing concurrent code easily.
 More importantly, writing the code so it's easy to **read**.

-## Solving the Problem Three Ways 🕒
+## Solving Concurrency Three Ways 🕒

-We're gonna build up from callbacks to Promises (reminder: Futures in other languages, because naming) to `async`/`await`.
+This pattern relies on a feature called Promises in Javascript, so we're gonna build up from basics to Promises in JS, and cap it off with integrating `async`/`await` into Promises.

+>Promises are called Futures in many other languages/frameworks.
+Some use both terms!
+It can be confusing, but the concept is the same.
+We'll go into details later in this post.

 ### Callbacks 😭

 You've probably heard about callbacks in Javascript.
 If you haven't, they're a programming pattern that lets you schedule work to be done in the future, after something else finishes.
 Callbacks are also the foundation of what we're talking about here.

->The core problem we're solving in this entire article is how to _automatically_ run code after some other work is done
+>The core problem we're solving in this entire article is how to run code after some concurrent work is being done.

 The syntax of callbacks is basically passing a function into a function: